-On the Status / Network statistics page, you can view statistics for all interfaces (connections) existing in the system.
-For each connection the following data are displayed: state, IP address, subnet mask and gateway (if the connection is established), MAC address, MTU value, and volume of data received and transmitted (with increase of the volume the units of measurement are changed automatically: byte, Kbyte, Mbyte, Gbyte).
+On the Status / Network statistics page, you can view statistics for all connections existing in the system (WAN connections, LAN, WLAN).
+For each connection the following data are displayed: name and state (when the connection is on, its name is highlighted in green, when the connection is off, its name is highlighted in red), IP address and subnet mask, gateway (if the connection is established), MAC address, MTU value, and volume of data received and transmitted (with increase of the volume the units of measurement are changed automatically: byte, Kbyte, Mbyte, Gbyte).

-Figure 60.
+Figure 72.
 The Status / Network statistics page.